benaltair/epoch/README.md

 ## Principles
 This will be developed to run on a serverless architecture, using a jamstack methodology.
 The data will be hosted in a headless CMS and structured logically, with the build process ideally producing a statically generated website.

+A separate  process of data management and carw will be needed to maintain the integrity of the source database.
+Further consultation with others and potentially institutions of the Faith will be necessary at that stage to think about how best to gather and maintain that information.
+There is potential for a small group of authorized moderators who have access to the CMS, paired with a feedback mechanism which allows users of the website to request the additon of additional events through an inline form.

 ## Contributing
 If you find this, you are welcome to submit issues, PRs, or contact the contributors with ideas.
 This may go nowhere, but it is started at this point.